Alectatton/Alectatton/README.md

 <hr/>

-Full-Stack Developer with professional experience building with:
+- Full-Stack Developer
-- Vue
-- JavaScript / HTML / CSS
-- Laravel
-- SQL
-- Docker
+- Professional experience with Vue, JavaScript, PHP, Laravel, SQL, Docker

-- 🌱 I’m currently learning React, Next and TypeScript
+- I’m currently learning React, Next and TypeScript

 <!--
 **Alectatton/Alectatton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.